openziti/llm-gateway/README.md

 ### GET /v1/models

 Returns available models from all configured providers.
+When semantic routing is enabled, includes an `auto` virtual model that triggers automatic model selection.

 ## Configuration